Southern Utah is known for its vast array of magnificent desert hikes, but no trek is comparable to the journey through Wire Pass to Buckskin Gulch.

 Note that only 20 permits are granted per day, and permits typically sell out shortly after being released, so make sure you are prepared in advance to snag one.

-- You can purchase Paria Canyon overnight permits here on recreation.gov.
+Book your permits | You can purchase Paria Canyon overnight permits here on recreation.gov.

-Where to stay near Wire Pass Trailhead
+Where should I stay near Wire Pass Trailhead?

 - Stateline Campground: The Stateline Campground is located less than 2 miles from the trailhead on House Rock Valley Road.
 There are 7 first-come-first-serve spots available.